Saru Jayaraman

 Sarumathi "Saru" Jayaraman (born April 3, 1975) is an American attorney, author, and activist from Los Angeles, California.
 She is an advocate for fair wages for restaurant workers and other service workers in the United States.
 In the aftermath of September 11, she co-founded the non-profit public service organization Restaurant Opportunities Centers United.
 And in 2013 she founded a new organization to work on these issues, called One Fair Wage.
 Jayaraman is a recipient of the Ashoka fellowship in 2013 and the Soros Equality Fellowship in 2020.

 Early life

 Born in 1975, Jayaraman was raised in a primarily hispanic neighborhood in Whittier, California.
 Her parents emigrated from India to the United States when her father was seeking work as a software engineer.
 They settled in the Los Angeles area, but Jayaraman's father lost his job when she was a teenager.

-She was made aware of her class and race at a young age.
-Her family frequently endured racial slurs and insults.
+Jayaraman was made aware of her class and race at a young age.
+Her family and friends frequently endured racial slurs and insults, which left her "seething".
 One incident from her childhood occurred when many mechanics refused to service her family's car when it broke down while they were road tripping across Utah.